 Your best bet: Pomegranate molasses

 Pomegranate molasses is a reduction of pomegranate juice.
 The juice has been reduced to the point where it becomes thick and syrupy but without being overly sweet.
 In fact, pomegranate molasses is typically used to provide acidity rather than overt sweetness.

-The consistency of pomegranate molasses is a big part of what makes it an excellent substitute for tamarind paste as both of them bring moisture to a dish.
-It also provides dishes with a darker color, which is one of the effects of tamarind paste.
+The consistency of pomegranate molasses is a big part of what makes it an excellent substitute for tamarind paste, as both of them bring moisture to a dish.
+It also provides dishes with a darker color, one of the effects of tamarind paste.

 When using pomegranate molasses as a substitute for tamarind paste, use the same amount that your recipe requires for tamarind paste.